P3lUZa/Yahoo-answers-to-Wayback-Machine/README.md

-## The program uses the great library savepagenow from pastpages
+#### The program uses the powerfull library savepagenow from pastpages